Strippit Houdaille

 and don't really care.

-For this reason, I Recommend my Customer's Scrap their "A" Control Machines, and Upgrade to CNC Control Machines, which Offer More Features, Better Reliability, and Better Service & Parts Availably.
+For these reasons, I Recommend my Customer's Scrap their "A" Control Machines, and Upgrade to Newer CNC Control Machines, which Offer More Features, Better Reliability, and Better Service & Parts Availably.

 And I Do Not-Recommend Anyone Buy a NC "A" Control Machine these days,